What is a screencast?

 A screencast is a video capture of the activity on a computer screen, which may also include audio narration, that can be viewed on the Web.
-Screencasting is becoming a popular method of enhancing learning in both face-to-face and online or hybrid classes.
-With screencasts faculty can:
+Anything that you can do on your computer can be captured as a screencast.

 Many faculty have found that by moving parts of their lecture online, they free up class time for focusing on most difficult concepts, hands-on work, or exploratory discussion.
 This is commonly referred to as the "flipped classroom" approach.

 To learn what programs we recommend and how to create a screencast, see "Create a Screencast"